A conservative finite-volume Buckley--Leverett solver with bounded-interval multiwavelet state analysis: Numerical validation

 Beyond direct validation against the reference solution, the present formulation also provides access to the multiresolution structure of the evolving state.
 To quantify that structure, we compute the dyadic detail energies introduced in Section~\ref{sec:optionA},

 where $d_{\ell,k}(t)$ denotes the dyadic detail coefficient at level $\ell$ extracted from the reconstructed state.
 Figure~\ref{fig:detail_energies} displays the temporal evolution of the most active levels.
 In this figure, the label ``level'' refers to the dyadic multiresolution level of the diagnostic coarse--fine splitting and not to a physical energy level.
 These curves should not be interpreted as validation errors; rather, they are structural diagnostics of how the solution populates the hierarchy.
 At very early times, as the front begins to form and enter the computational domain, several levels exhibit a rapid growth in detail energy, indicating that the solution develops sharp local structure.
 During the interval in which the shock traverses the core most actively, the energies remain elevated across a band of levels, reflecting the presence of strong multiscale content.
 At later times, as the transported profile becomes more spatially extended and relatively smoother away from the sharp transition, the detail energies decay gradually.
 The different levels decay at different rates, which is consistent with the interpretation that fine- and intermediate-scale contributions respond differently to the motion of the front.
-This figure therefore provides the hierarchical information that will later be needed if one wishes to drive adaptive strategies directly from multiresolution activity.
+This figure shows that the moving front generates a measurable hierarchy of dyadic activity.
+The next two diagnostics use this hierarchy more directly for coefficient thresholding and front localization.

+We next perform a thresholding experiment on accepted finite-volume states.
+This test does not alter the transport update.
+Its purpose is to determine how much dyadic detail content can be removed while preserves the global mass content.
+Detail coefficients below $\varepsilon_{\rm MR}$ are discarded, the global mean coefficient is retained, and the thresholded state is reconstructed back to finite-volume cell averages.

+Figure~\ref{fig:compression_conservation} reports the retained coefficient fraction, reconstruction errors, mass defect, and front-position error.
+For small and moderate thresholds, the RMSE and $L^1$ errors remain small while the retained coefficient fraction decreases, showing that the multiresolution representation contains compressible detail content.
+The $L^\infty$ error is more sensitive because it is controlled by the sharp front.
+At the most aggressive threshold, $\varepsilon_{\rm MR}=10^{-3}$, the errors and front-position discrepancy increase, indicating that dynamically relevant front information has begun to be removed.

+The mass defect remains close to roundoff over the threshold range.
+This follows from retaining the coarsest mean coefficient.
+The result should not be interpreted as a statement that arbitrary coefficient manipulation is locally conservative; local conservation is guaranteed by the finite-volume flux update.
+Rather, Figure~\ref{fig:compression_conservation} shows that this particular thresholding diagnostic preserves the global mass content while quantifying the cost of coefficient removal.